 To ensure they don’t break, compact fluorescent lightbulbs need to be handled gently.
 If a bulb containing mercury breaks, it is suggested that you leave the room for at least 15 minutes to allow the vapours to settle.

 The following are some important points to remember for safe CFL clean-up and disposal.

 Air out the room by opening the window or door.

-Turn off the central heating or air conditioning system to help avoid spreading the vapors.
+Turn off the central heating or air conditioning system to help avoid spreading the vapours.